sownak/bevel/platforms/shared/charts/bevel-vault-mgmt/README.md

 - `templates/`: This directory contains the template files for generating Kubernetes resources.
 - `helpers.tpl`: A template file used for defining custom labels in the Helm chart.
 - `configmap.yaml`: The file defines a ConfigMap that stores the base64-encoded content of the "genesis.json" file under the key "genesis.json.base64" in the specified namespace.
 - `job.yaml`: This file defines the Kubernetes job resource to configure the store and allow its use for the storage of Cryptographic materials.
-Create the secret path, authpath, policies and roles.
+Create the secret path, authPath, policies and roles.
 - `serviceAccount.yaml`: This file defines a kubernetes Service Account and ClusterRoleBinding, which will be created on job execution.
 - `Chart.yaml`: Provides metadata about the chart, such as its name, version, and description.
 - `README.md`: This file provides information and instructions about the Helm chart.